 Aperture

-The aperture as you know is f/2.8.
-It is wide open and bright and this is essential for astrophotography because you need to capture as much light as possible during dark nights.
-In my experience, you will never use this “f” number because you will get some weird stars and vignetting along the edges.
-Although you can fix it using so-called calibration frames, prepare yourself to crop the image to minimize it if you don’t take these frames.
-A good value for nice stars and a good amount of light is F/4-5.6.
+The aperture, as you know, is f/2.8.
+It is wide open and bright, which is essential for astrophotography because you need to capture as much light as possible during dark nights.
+In my experience, you will never use this "f" number because you will get some weird stars and vignetting along the edges.
+Although you can fix it using so-called calibration frames, prepare yourself to crop the image to minimize it if you don't take these frames.
+A good value for nice stars and a good amount of light is f/4-5.6.

 Long Exposures